xSandoval21x/calculator/README.md

 Project from the Odin Project curriculum

 ### Project Description
-Markup : * Four function calculator that can add, subtract, multiply, and divide numbers
+* Four function calculator that can add, subtract, multiply, and divide numbers
 * Screen contains two lines, the top line being the previous calculation input by the user, and the lower line being the current user input
 * Can calculate floating point numbers
 * Has a backspace button for deleting the latest input by user
 * Will not permit division by zero
 * Keyboard input supported

 ### Project Reflection
   • It was difficult at first to try and manipulate all the variables and keep